Review definitions for common ecommerce, marketing, and Rokt-specific terms.

 The percentage of customers that engaged either positively or negatively with an offer.

 Occurs when a page or an element on the page (e.g., variant, placement, offer) completes loading and is visible to a customer.

 A Rokt tool that creates a control group to calculate the number of customers who would have converted even without seeing a Rokt offer.
 Incrementality can tell you how much incremental lift Rokt brings to your advertising activities.

-A software development kit that enables Rokt brands to record in-app conversions and partners to display in-app placements within native iOS applications.
+A software development kit that enables Rokt advertisers to record in-app conversions and partners to display in-app placements within native iOS applications.

 Rokt's network of premium publishers (or partners) where third-party offers are displayed.

-A way for partners to control the types of brands (by industry or domain name) that are eligible to show on their site.
+A way for partners to control the types of advertisers (by industry or domain name) that are eligible to show on their site.

 The platform used by Rokt Calendar clients to create and manage their calendars and events, as well as view analytics.

 A web application (or website) that unloads each page between navigations and reloads all resources again when arriving on the next page.

 Pages or placements that are not part of a typical transaction flow, for example a customer profile or newsletter sign-up confirmation page.